 The biome is predominantly formed by natural pasture and is characterized by high species diversity with a large predominance of grasses.
 For this reason, such grasslands are recognized as a conservation priority in the Neotropics.
 At present, however, only 0.7% of the grasslands are protected and the ecosystem faces significant threats to its conservation, in particular overgrazing.

 The Bioma Pampa-Quebradas del Norte Biosphere Reserve is also inhabited by a small number of people (around 2,000) living in towns of 10 to 50 houses amid a rural environment.
 The villagers are predominantly smallholder farmers who engage in agricultural activities.

-The present inhabitants, who are representatives of the gaucho culture, originate from the hybridization of a triple matrix: native Guarani people, Europeans and afro-descendants.
+The present inhabitants, who are representatives of the gaucho culture, originated from the hybridization of a triple matrix: native Guarani people, Europeans, and afro-descendants.

 The main economic activities of the local population are extensive livestock farming, family-agriculture, including food crops and animal husbandry and afforestation.

 Some family farms also include ecotourism activities linked to ranching and/or natural forests.
 Locations such as La Palma and Laureles are becoming reference points for rural tourism in the reserve.